 Climate change is a profound, systemic challenge

-Danone’s strategy to achieve carbon neutrality is based on the following pillars:
+Danone’s strategy to reduce GHG emissions is based on the following pillars is:

 - Transforming agricultural practices to sequester more carbon in the ground

 - Eliminating deforestation from our supply chain

 Our climate journey

 Our Waters brands Volvic and evian, as well as our baby formula plant in Wexford, have all been certified carbon neutral by the Carbon Trust.
 This independent organisation specialises in carbon neutrality, helping companies like Danone to reduce their CO2 emissions.
 All three achieved this internationally recognised certification by committing to a rigorous audit, analysing their carbon impact and identifying opportunities to reduce carbon by reconfiguring production and distribution processes.
 Carbon Trust audits are based on an internationally recognised standard for demonstrating carbon neutrality known as PAS 2060.

 THE FIRST CARBON NEUTRAL BABY FORMULA PLANT IN THE WORLD